joewing/q2/q2lc/README.md

 Zero is false and any non-zero value is true.

+To enable more efficient code using the flag, `ifcarry` can be used to execute conditional on the flag being set.

 ## Loops

 The only supported loop construct is the `while` loop: